Models of interacting bosons with exact ground states: a unified approach

+It thus follows that $|\alpha\rangle$, which is a modified BEC state, is a ground state of $\hat{H}$, since each $\hat{H}_{c,c'}$ is non-negative and $\hat{H}_{c,c'} |\alpha\rangle = 0 $.
+Since the system conserves boson number, one can also construct a ground state within each number sector.
+We discuss this construction and its properties in App.~\ref{app: number basis}.

-As shown in the SM, the normalization factors of these wavefunctions are related to the partition function of a (generalized) classical lattice gas problem: $\mathcal{N}^2_\alpha$ is equal to the grand-canonical partition function,
+As shown in the App.~\ref{app: mapping to classical}, the normalization factors of these wavefunctions are related to the partition function of a (generalized) classical lattice gas problem: $\mathcal{N}^2_\alpha$ is equal to the grand-canonical partition function,